reihunter360/project-valkyria-irc/documentation/README.txt

 Discovered a huge bug with !new char that let players use the command over and over to get free orbs.

 Rei_Hunter of Esper.net
 Helped give me a ton of ideas for the bot (including, but not limited to, moving cooldown timers to the skills.db, monsters being able to absorb elements for healing, AOE healing, and the ability for monsters to ignore darkness/rage mode).

 Trunks on Esper.net
 Since he was translating the bot into German, it sparked the idea of the translation.dat file to try and make the bot a little more friendly for translation.

+Roy of Esper.net
+He helped test a few things, found a few bugs and suggested the scoreboard.

+Wims of mIRC's official forum
+Helped push me into the correct direction for improving many blocks of code to make them faster and more efficient.

  _______________________________________________________________________
 /                                                                       \